mcneel/computeclient_js/docs/Curve.rst

    This curve must be closed or the return value will be Unset.

    :param rhino3dm.Point3d testPoint: Point to test.
-   :param rhino3dm.Plane plane: Plane in in which to compare point and region.
+   :param rhino3dm.Plane plane: Plane in which to compare point and region.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: Relationship between point and curve region.